material-components/material-components-ios/components/Typography/README.md

 ## Advanced Usage

 ### Custom Fonts
-Material Components for iOS allows you to set your own font instead of Roboto.
-Since all of the other components in our framework requests fonts through the Typography component, it is possible to switch the font used by all of Material Components for iOS.
+Material Components for iOS allows you to set your own font for all of the components.
+Use the class method `setFontLoader:` on MDCTypography to specify a loader that conforms to the `MDCTypographyFontLoading` protocol.

 If you want to use the system font use `MDCSystemFontLoader` which already conforms to the `MDCTypographyFontLoading` protocol.
+It is used if no font loader is set.

 <!--<div class="material-code-render" markdown="1">-->
 #### Objective-C